 Eye on the Prize...

 What matters, my friends, what really, truly matters is that we recognize that this life and the vocation that we live is not about doing good or being good at anything or looking good while being good and doing good.
 It's about the reception of the gift of motherhood, with everything it brings, and the handing it back to God, day by day, minute by minute and allowing Him to lead us, to help us, to love us.
 To believe in His mercies and his blessings, and to begin again, and again, and again.
+Express gratitude.
+Even when your lists of wants seem to overpower any emotion of thanksgiving.
+Gratitude helps us recognize that the little boy patiently waiting for you in the wagon for another ride around the yard is the voice of our Lord telling you that this is exactly what He wants you to do today, even if it doesn't look like much.
+It looks like everything to Him.
+Who cares what it looks like to anyone else.

 I would like to share with you a wonderful story from a blog, written by a beautiful mother of seven who shares so many of my own experiences and sentiments.
 I know you will feel encouraged by her words!
 My Child, I Love You